Locations in British Columbia

 Tumbler Ridge | British Columbia

-This picturesque community is situated at the heart of the Tumbler Ridge UNESCO Global Geopark; where paleontological history was made in 2000 when two local kids discovered dinosaur tracks.
-Since then, the area has continued to produce internationally significant, prehistoric discoveries.
+Tumbler Ridge is a picturesque community, which is home of the Tumbler Ridge UNESCO Global Geopark.
+Discover year-round recreation opportunities to explore hiking trails, alpine vistas, sparkling waterfalls, and dinosaur trackways.
+In 2000, dinosaur tracks were discovered and that lead to a number of internationally significant prehistoric discoveries that date back 74-135 million years.
 In 2017, British Columbia’s first dinosaur skull was discovered nearby and the area also boasts the only known tyrannosaur trackways in the world.
-Tumbler Ridge is also home to British Columbia’s first dinosaur bone beds, comprised of dozens of specimens, and countless other dinosaur tracks from 74 to 135 million years ago.
+Tumbler Ridge is also home to British Columbia’s first dinosaur bone beds, comprised of dozens of specimens, and countless other dinosaur tracks.
 The Dinosaur Discovery Gallery displays examples of these rare finds.